-A SWOT analysis explores the positive and negative aspects of proposed ideas, strategies and other business moves.
+A SWOT analysis is one of the most valuable tools an entrepreneur has to help make better business decisions.
+This exercise — whose name is an acronym for Strengths, Weaknesses, Opportunities and Threats — explores the positive and negative aspects of proposed ideas, strategies and other business moves.
 It also identifies any internal and external forces opposing those proposals and ways they can impact the company.

-SlideModel offers five types of free PowerPoint SWOT analysis templates.
+SlideModel's collection of free PowerPoint SWOT analysis templates can help you get your message across in an eye-catching and engaging way that can help persuade your audience.
 The first is a basic, one-page template that simply lists items under each SWOT section.
 There are also two multislide, table-based templates — one template is very simple and flat, while the other uses sleek graphics and a clean layout — both of which use a master SWOT analysis as a cover or intro slide, and then break down each section in the next slides.
 Additionally, the concept-based SWOT analysis template uses shapes and colors to visually illustrate ideas, whereas the creative template allows the use of images, diagrams and other objects.
-All templates are ready to use after they're downloaded.